pratikyadav/got/README.md

 *For non commercial use only*

+Made in love with [Mapbox Studio Classic](https://www.mapbox.com/mapbox-studio-classic/#darwin)

+More details in map coming soon.

 Data source -> http://www.cartographersguild.com/showthread.php?t=30472
 ```
 Here is Westeros and Essos as vectorbased Shapefiles (.shp), made by me with QGIS.